Set up Microsoft Search

 Microsoft Search is turned on by default for all Microsoft apps that supports it, as a part of Microsoft 365.
-All a user needs to do is to sign-in with a work or school account and use a browser with Bing set as the default search provider.
+There is no setup required,but you can improve the overall Microsoft Search experience through some basic administrative tasks.

 Note: If you are NOT seeing Microsoft Search under Settings, turn on the Try the preview switch in the right top corner of any admin center page.

 As an admin you should consider a few things that can make the Microsoft Search experience efficient and user friendly in your organization.